puniverse/capsule/README.md

 ```

 We embed the application JAR and all the dependency JARs into the capsule JAR (without extracting them).
 We also include the `Capsule` class in the JAR.
 Then, in the JAR's manifest, we declare `Capsule` as the main class.
 This is the class that will be executed when we run `java -jar foo.jar`.
 The `Application-Class` attribute tells Capsule which class to run in the new JVM process, and we set it to the same value, `mainClass` used by the build's `run` task.
-The `Java-Version` attribute specifies the JVM version that will be used to run the application.
-If this version is different from the Java version used to launch the capsule, Capsule will look for an appropriate JRE installation to use.
+The `Min-Java-Version` attribute specifies the JVM version that will be used to run the application.
+If this version is newer than the Java version used to launch the capsule, Capsule will look for an appropriate JRE installation to use (a maximum version can also be specified with the `Java-Version` attribute).
 We then copy the JVM arguments and system properties from build file's `run` task into the manifest, and finally we declare a Java agent used by [Quasar](https://github.com/puniverse/quasar).

 The resulting JAR has the following structure: